GlobalArrays/ga/python/docs/scipy_11/gain.rst

 There are a few assumptions which govern the design of GAiN.
 First, all public GAiN functions are collective.
 Since Python and NumPy were designed to run serially on workstations, it naturally follows that GAiN -- running in an SPMD fashion -- will execute every public function collectively.
-Second, not all arrays should be distributed.
-If we assume that the cost of communication is high such that communication should be avoided, cetain design goals become clear.
-Small arrays and scalar values should be replicated on each process rather than distributed, and data locality should be emphasized over communiation.
+Second, only certain arrays should be distributed.
+If we assume that the cost of communication is high such that communication should be avoided, it's clear that small arrays and scalar values should be replicated on each process rather than distributed and that data locality should be emphasized over communiation.
 It follows, then, that GAiN operations should allow mixed inputs of both distributed and local array-like objects.
 Further, NumPy represents an extensive, useful, and hardened API.
 Every effort to reuse NumPy should be made.
 Lastly, GA has its own strengths to offer such as processor groups and custom data distributions.
 In order to maximize scalability of this implementation, we should enable the use of processor groups [Nie05]_.

 Both NumPy and GA provide multidimensional arrays and implement, among other